Donngi/slackhub/documents/guide_for_admin/step2_register_app/README.md

 2. `chat:write`
 3. `users:read`

+## Congratulations!
 That's all of setup process!
-You can call SlackHub by sending @mention to SlackHub.
+You can call SlackHub by sending @mention.
-And also, your members will be able to resister their convinient tools to SlackHub.
+And also, your members will be able to register their convinient tools to SlackHub.

 Let's try to mention to the SlackHub and select the tool `SlackHub - Catalog`.
 You can experience a fundamental modal view application :+1: